tryolabs/luminoth/docs/usage/training.rst

 Training
 --------

-The model training itself can either be run locally (on the CPU or GPUs available) or in Google Cloud's Cloud ML Engine.
+The model training itself can either be run locally (on the CPU or GPU available) or in Google Cloud's Cloud ML Engine.

 Locally